Canada’s History intern Ryan Kessler interviewed John Lu and in this podcast they discuss how Fox has been a source of inspiration in Lu’s life.

 By the time he reached Ontario, Fox was a Canadian icon.
 He was the embodiment of so many qualities that Canadians value.
 He fought adversity like a soldier at Vimy Ridge and was noble like Lester B. Pearson.
 And he did this while remaining human: he wasn’t a superhero from a comic book, but he certainly was a Canadian hero.

-Visit the Terry Fox Foundation to donate or take part in the Terry Fox Run on September 16, 2012.
+Visit the Terry Fox Foundation to donate or take part in the Terry Fox Run in September.